 There may be other cold symptoms, such as a runny nose, cough or sore eyes.
 Younger children may have nausea, vomiting or stomach pain.
 They may be unusually fussy and drool a lot because they can’t swallow.

 Not every sore throat is due to tonsillitis.

 Check your symptoms with healthdirect’s Symptom Checker to get advice on when to seek medical attention.

 Treatment of tonsillitis

-You should contact your doctor if a sore throat doesn't improve in a few days or causes:
+See your doctor if your child has a sore throat and a fever.
+You should also contact your doctor if a sore throat doesn't improve in a few days or causes: